Table of Contents

 Nested categories at an infinite depth, using Joomla's native Category management system.

-Meaningful and predictable SEF URLs with automatic canonical URL redirection without the need for a third party SEF component.
+Meaningful and predictable SEF URLs with automatic canonical URL redirection without the need for a third party SEF / SEO component, using the standard Joomla 4 component SEF router API.

 Custom module positions, allowing you to easily customise front-end pages.